ngna3007/ArtChain-Project/README.md

 ### Our web deployed on Vercel is frontend only.
-Due to the limit budget, we cannot deploy the AI API on render: https://art-chain-ai-delta.vercel.app/
+Due to the limit budget, we cannot deploy the AI API on Render: https://art-chain-ai-delta.vercel.app/

 Project from student team of Swinburne University from Vietnam:
 - Nguyen Ngoc Anh